matt-west/gochat/README.markdown

 # Real-Time Messaging using WebSockets, GO and jQuery #

-Currently supports basic threading (very buggy)
+Currently supports multi-user threads and real-time updates (as typed).

+There are still a few bugs that can cause the program to error, however the application should recover and continue to run.

-Thanks to Gary Burd for writting the original GO server code.
+Thanks to Gary Burd for writting the original GO server code which this is based upon.